snimu/blog/contents/modded-nanogpt-lambdas/article.md

 1. The interaction with x0 changes
 2. At layers 8 and 15, the impact of x falls to 0 and then rises again

+It's also noteable that layer 14 is the only other layer in which the impact of x0 exceeds the impact of x at the end of training.
+It's especially interesting because that's how it starts, but for a large part of the middle of training, the inverse is true.

-A second phenomenon is that the impact of x rises over most of training, and then falls again at the end, *in every single layer* but the first (where it doesn't matter).
+A third phenomenon is that the impact of x rises over most of training, and then falls again at the end, *in every single layer* but the first (where it doesn't matter).
 This tends to happen earlier than the crossover of `x_lambda` into negative values in layers 8 and 15.

 I wonder how these dynamics are connected to the learning rate schedule and the sequence length schedule (modded-nanogpt uses a block mask that increases in size over the course of training).
 So here is a plot of the learning rate and sequence length, relative to their absolute values (so normalized to between 0 and 1):